 - Voting rights: Once you have deregistered, you will no longer be eligible to vote in German elections.

-- GEZ: (radio and television) fees: After deregistering, you will no longer be required to pay GEZ fees, but you need to notify the GEZ of your deregistration.
+- GEZ: (radio and television) fees: After the Abmeldung from Berlin, you will no longer be required to pay GEZ fees, but you need to notify the GEZ of your deregistration.
 You will need your deregistration confirmation to terminate the fees.

-- Pension contributions: If you have made pension contributions in Germany, you may be eligible for a refund two years after deregistering.
+- Pension contributions: If you have made pension contributions in Germany, you may be eligible for a refund two years after deregistering from Germany.
 However, this depends on the specific circumstances and the agreements between Germany and your new country of residence.

 - Vehicles: If you own a car registered in Germany, you must update your registration information when you move.
 If you’re leaving Germany permanently, you may need to deregister your car or transfer ownership to someone else.
 This will involve visiting a vehicle registration office (Kfz-Zulassungsstelle) to complete the necessary paperwork.
 You should also inform your car insurance company about the change in your circumstances.